 More turnover at the SOS?
-Director of Elections rumored to be out (already)
+Director of Elections rumored to be out (already). *Updated*

 Back to the drawing board for Monae on who the election authority for the State of South Dakota will be.

-5 thoughts on “More turnover at the SOS?
-Director of Elections rumored to be out (already)”
+13 thoughts on “More turnover at the SOS?
+Director of Elections rumored to be out (already). *Updated*”

 I’m praying it’s not Taffy Howard or Lora Hubbel.